NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

 #### [JSDoc](https://jsdoc.app)

-We get great value from using [TypeScript](https://www.typescriptlang.org) to maintain our libraries typed code bases, however it does mandate using an external tool to convert it to valid JS before it can be run, something this template expressly avoids.
+We get great value from using [TypeScript](https://www.typescriptlang.org) to maintain our libraries typed code bases, however it does mandate using an external tool to convert it to valid JS before it can be run, something the new Razor Vue.js templates expressly avoids.

-Instead this template uses JSDoc to add type annotations to App code where they add value, which  at the cost of slightly more verbose syntax enables much of the same static analysis and intelli-sense benefits of TypeScript, but without needing any tools to convert it to valid JavaScript:
+Instead it adds JSDoc type annotations to code where it adds value, which at the cost of slightly more verbose syntax enables much of the same static analysis and intelli-sense benefits of TypeScript, but without needing any tools to convert it to valid JavaScript, e.g:

 ```js
 /** @param {KeyboardEvent} e */